 Early access program

 Performance testing is currently an early access program.
-If you're interested in trying performance testing in early access, you may submit a request here.
+If you're interested in trying performance testing in early access, you can enable it on the Labs page:

-During the early access program, participants may use up to 500 VUH in total per account.
-Access and pricing is subject to change once the feature is available for general availability.
+During the early access program, participants may use up to 500 virtual user hours (VUH) in total per account.
+Access and pricing are subject to change once the feature is available for general availability.
 Prior to general availability, changes to performance testing may be made without notice.

 You can use performance tests in mabl to achieve the following: